Skip advert

 Advertisement - Article continues below

-Philipp Römers, the firm’s head of design, said last week: “Polestar is known for its progressive design, with each car standing out and creating its own buzz – so too will Polestar 7.
+The Polestar 7 will go on sale before the forthcoming Polestar 6 electric sports car, which makes sense, Lohscheller explained, because the 6 will sell in really small volumes.
+“While everybody loves it,” he said, “I also need to make money, right?”Philipp Römers, the firm’s head of design, said earlier this year: “Polestar is known for its progressive design, with each car standing out and creating its own buzz – so too will Polestar 7.
 It is incredibly exciting to bring Polestar’s design ethos to a new segment; 7 will be everything our customers expect from us, both in terms of design and performance.”

 Building on this, Lohscheller told us he wants Römers and his team to “highlight the performance element even more, because that’s where the Polestar brand is coming from.
 I want to also show it in a bit more confident way; I think [Polestar] sometimes is a bit too modest, and a bit too humble”.

-As such, we expect a tall but relatively streamlined shape, with coupé-like elements to the rear end, disguising a practical five-door body.
+As such, we expect a tall but relatively streamlined shape, with coupé-like elements to the rear, disguising a practical five-door body.
 The boss did also warn us to “not expect a radical change” and that the Polestar 7 would be a “continuation” of the company’s current line-up”, suggesting a family design lineage will be evident, despite the car’s cutting-edge underpinnings.
 A practicality-boosting closed-off rear window, like the one found on the Polestar 4, is also a possibility.

 Elsewhere, Lohscheller said he expects 2025 to be the “strongest year in Polestar’s history”, despite a resolute commitment to remaining an electric vehicle-only marque.
 “We have three outstanding cars on the road and a growing, passionate customer base,” he said.